gro1m/AZ-900-Azure-Fundamentals/README.md

   - Public IP address
   - Network security group

-### Container services
-a container is a minimal version of a VM, a VM image is typically quite big.
-Azure Container services -> PaaS offering to upload.
-Azure Kubernetes services -> administer big amount of containers (orchestrator)

-### Azure network services ("Router to which you attach VMs")
-* Azure Virtual Network
-  - allows yout define your own network in Azure
-  - can consist of multiple subnets
-  - needs to be assigned an address space, e.g. 10.0.0.0/16.
-  - subnet address space has to be subset of address space of Virtual Network, e.g. 10.0.1.0/24 and 10.0.2.0/24.
-VMs created in Subnet.
-  - each machine in the subnet will get a private IP address, e.g. 10.0.1.4 and 10.0.2.4
-  - a public address (allows to connect to Internet) can also be assigned to VM e.g. 40.11.112.4 and e.g. 50.1.200.4
-  - Virtual Network Peering between networks so that VMs can communicate across VNets.
-* Azure Load Balancer
-* VPN Gateway
-* Azure Application Gateway - on DNS level
-* Content Delivery Network
-  * goes through Azure Backbone (WAN-Link via undersea network cables that belong to Microsoft)
-  * Example: Web application from Europe puts in onto a US edge device (marked as small rectangles).
-After 30 or 90 days fetch from original place. white routes means there is an availability zone (threee separate zones with independent electricity, cooling and network infrastructure)
-* Brazil is not a paired region, i.e. is not used as backup.

 ### Virtual Machine Scale Sets
 * allows you to scale your infrastracture based on demand
 * infrastracture can scale out when demand increased